NKyhl/whitebored/README.md

 # whitebored

-> A real-time collaborative whiteboard app built with Go (Gin), WebSockets, and React.
+> A minimalist collaborative whiteboarding tool built with Go (Gin), WebSockets, and React.

 **whitebored** lets multiple users draw on a shared canvas in real time.
 Each canvas is discarded when all users disconnect.
 No accounts or history - just drop in and draw.